maibennett/sta235/exampleSite/content/Syllabus/_index.en.md

 ### **TL;DR**

 The Syllabus has important information, so please check out the different sections.
-To help you out retain the most important points of this document, here's the summarized version of the main highlights:
+To help you to retain the most important points of this document, here's the summarized version of the main highlights:

 - Be nice :smile:
 - Focus on understanding concepts and <u>not</u> on memorizing :bulb:
-- Ask questions! (in class and in office hours) :raising_hand:
+- Ask questions! (in class and during office hours) :raising_hand:
 - If you fall behind, reach out :confounded:

 There are different assignments to be completed in this class, including **homework** assignments, **Just In Time Teaching** assignments, a **midterm**, and a **final exam**.
-Additionnally, part of your grade will depend on **attendance and participation**.
+Additionally, part of your grade will depend on **attendance and participation**.

-You will be able to drop some assignments, to accommodate students that have unforeseeable issues, so check out the specifics in the [Grading](https://sta235.netlify.app/syllabus/grading) section.
+You will be able to drop some assignments to accommodate students that have unforeseeable issues, so check out the specifics in the [Grading](https://sta235.netlify.app/syllabus/grading) section.

 Finally, make sure you **check the Canvas announcements** periodically (turn on your notifications!).